Pro Wrestling (NES video game): Single player

 Single player mode consists of two parts.
 First, the player fights in matches against increasingly difficult CPU opponents.
 After winning five matches, the player fights King Slender, the Video Wrestling Association (VWA) Champion.
 If the player has selected King Slender for play, then he will face Giant Panther for the VWA Championship, though some versions of the game have a bug requiring King Slender to win more than the usual five matches before being granted the title shot.

 After winning the VWA Title, the second stage of gameplay begins.
 As the VWA Champion, the player has to defend the title.
 Making ten successful title defenses (two against each of the five remaining characters) will result in a title match against the Great Puma, champion of the Video Wrestling Federation.
-Defeating Puma will make a player the interpromotional VWA/VWF Champion and end the game.
+Defeating Puma will make the player the inter-promotional VWA/VWF Champion and end the game.
 It is worth noting that some Nintendo aficionados consider the Great Puma to be one of the most difficult boss characters to ever appear on the NES.